ethnwng/2025-t1-notes/KIN300/test 1 review.md

 if you are more fit, it means that your heart doesn't have to pump as hard to deliver the oxygen you are consuming, thus lower HR

 the study of *grip* strength is also used for general fitness because we do alot of work with our hands.

+guest lecture:
+- how influential culture is to physical culture as a manifestation of how we are socializzed
+- education vs schooling - impact of colonialist attitudes on this distinction on indigenous communities
+- examples of how government plicy affected indigenous way of life with respect to physical culture
+	- fishing bans, traditional ceremonies, residential schools
+	-